 5. Clean as you cook

-There is noting worse then making a great yummy looking dinner to turn around to a kitchen that looks like it has been hit by a tornado.
+There is nothing worse than making a great yummy looking dinner to turn around to a kitchen that looks like it has been hit by a tornado.
 The best tip that I was ever give is to clean as you cook.
 I am guilty of not always doing this, but when I do it makes all the difference.
 If you are done chopping up the veggies, instead of pushing the cutting board aside and letting it take up your precious counter space – take the extra 5 second to turn and drop it in the sink or washer.
 While you have ‘down time’ when something is coming to a boil or baking in the oven – clean up the counters, load the dishwasher, or set the table – just don’t forget to check in on said food.
-The majority of cooking is going to have at least a few minutes of ‘down time’ – take advantage of it instead of checking your facebook or the tv.
+The majority of cooking is going to have at least a few minutes of ‘downtime’ – take advantage of it instead of checking your facebook or the tv.

 If the mess of cooking is to daunting, look for one pot meals.
 One pot meals are generally easy and clean.
 The best example I have and love to make is pork chops.
 It takes just a large cooking tray or dish, oil it and add the meat.
 I use a small knife and cutting board to chop up some veggies and add them to the top of the meat.
 Then into the oven it goes.
 The only dishes used are the baking dish, a knife, cutting board and plates to eat – there is no mess on the counter or stove top – simple, clean and easy!
 Same can be done with chicken, fish or beef.